aco950/aws-cloud-prac-notes/condensed_notes.md

        them throughout their lifecycles by treating infrastructure as code.

-  - Shield
-    - Managed DDoS protection service. that safeguards applications running on AWS.
-    - 2 tiers of support - Standard and Advanced.
-Standard is automatic, at no additional charge.

    - Web Hosting
      - Provides low-cost ways to deliver websites and web applications.
      - Use cases include a marketing, rich-media or ecommerce website.